faudio/faudio/doc/Data structures.md

 # Using data structures {#Conventions}

-## Literals, read and show {#Literals}
+## String representations {#Literals}

-All data structures have literals defined in the [utility&nbsp;headers][util].
+All data structures have macro-based *literals* defined in the [utility&nbsp;headers][util].
-These always evaluate to a newly created instance of the data structure.
+A literal expression always evaluate to a newly created instance of the data structure.

 - `pair(i32(1), i32(2))`
 - `list(i32(1), i32(2), i32(3))`
 - `set(i32(1), i32(2), i32(3))`
 - `map(string("foo"),i32(1),string("bar"),i32(2))`
 - `graph(i32(1),i32(2),edge(i32(1),i32(2),i32(3)))`

+When *printed* using the [Show](@ref doremir_show_t) implementation, the data structures generally have a more readable resentation, as shown below.
+(Do we want to optionally print the C literal instead?)

 - `(1,2)`
 - `[1,2,3]`